 - The Legend of Zelda: Of the three omnipotent Golden Goddesses that created Hyrule, Farore was the one who created all of the life.
 Though she is mostly known as the Goddess of Courage, and is specifically the one who blesses and empowers the chosen hero, her other blessings and sacred relics may also help various forms of life flourish.

-- Touhou: Minoriko Aki is a goddess of the autumn harvest, able to curse or bless harvests made at that time.
+- Touhou Project: Minoriko Aki is a goddess of the autumn harvest, able to curse or bless harvests made at that time.
 The Human Village calls her up for the harvest festival to remain in her good graces.

 - RWBY: The God of Light is, as his name suggests, the deity in control of light and life.
 He creates plants, water, and wildlife, and often opposed his brother, the God of Darkness, who brings destruction.
 He and his brother later came to a compromise, and together created humanity.

 - Lore Olympus: Fertility goddesses are born roughly once every generation, and are notable for their ability to bear children who are considerably stronger than their fathers and tend to overthrow them.
 The protagonist of the comic, Persephone, is this generation's fertility goddess, even though she has no idea, as her mother made sure she had no contact with men and joined a chastity cult.
 She was not unjustifiably overprotective, though, since as soon as Persephone enters the outside world, she immediately becomes a target, leading to Apollo raping her in order to pressure her into marrying him.
-The fertility goddesses before Persephone included Hera, Queen of the Gods, and her and Zeus' mother Rhea.
+The fertility goddesses before Persephone included Metis, Rhea, and Gaia.